Rain Garden Volunteering

-You can get involved in your neighborhood rain gardens by adopting a public rain garden, joining a workday or helping a nearby school on their schoolyard rain garden.
-If you have a group that would like to adopt a rain garden or organize a workday, we would be happy to coordinate!
+You can get involved by adopting a public rain garden or helping a nearby school on their schoolyard rain garden.

 Rain Garden Stewards

 Stewards adopt a single rain garden and care for it throughout the year.
 Often stewards will remove weeds, collect seeds, prune shrubs, trim back vegetation, dead head and remove sediment.
-Some volunteers work in pairs, while others work on their own.
+Some volunteers work in pairs or small groups, while others work on their own.
 No experience necessary!
 As long as you are willing to learn, we can teach you everything you need to know to be a rain garden steward.

 You can become a Master Rain Gardener by taking the in-person or online class and then volunteering for one year as a rain garden steward.